legendai-re/tidy-cards-api/README.md

 Start mongodb server: `mongod --port=2000`

-Run `node server.js` to start the server
+Run `npm run start` to start the server

 Run `maildev` to catch emails on port 1025.
 If maildev is not installed on your computer run `npm install maildev -g`